-The LCD will display the frequency, from F1 to F4.
+The LCD will display the frequency, from F1 to F7.
 F1 is the lowest frequency.
-And the default frequency.
-The F75 does not retain changes in the frequency setting, when powered off.
+The default frequency is F4.
+The F75 will retain any change in the frequency setting, even after powered off.

 See the Search Techniques section of this manual for more information on electrical interference.